t7yang/vscode-hyper-javascript-snippets/README.md

 Related snippets share a same namespace, like every `for` loop prefix start with `fo`, all assignment snippet share `*a` pattern.

-> Why no parentheses in function snippets? <br />
-> Why no snippets for generator function? <br />

-No parentheses can make function snippet more flexible for generator function, generic types, return type without having to many tabstop.

 ### Declarations
 | Prefix | Desc                                    | Body                   |
 | -----: | --------------------------------------- | ---------------------- |